jyao1/rust-hypervisor-firmware/README.md

 ## Boot Flow

+The payload-efi can be treated as a UEFI payload.

-The EDKII SEC loads hypervisor-fw as UEFI core.
+The EDKII SEC loads payload-efi as UEFI core.

-Then the hypervisor-fw loads the EDKII UEFI shell.
+Then the payload-efi loads the EDKII UEFI shell.

 ## TODO